 2. Avoid credit blues

 Credit is an unfortunate idea that is sneaking up on us.
 It is growing more and more popular.
 “Buy now, pay later,” they tell us.
 Don’t fall for this trap.
-For one thing, it will end up costing you more in the end, and more importantly, it violates a Biblical principle.
+For one thing, it will end up costing you more in the end, and more importantly, it __________________ a Biblical principle.
 The Bible teaches that the borrower is servant to the lender.
 By learning to save your money instead of spending it before you earn it, you will save yourself much needless stress about the future as well as keep your freedom.
 And if you wait to purchase something until you have saved enough for it, you will appreciate it all the more.

 3. You don't have to have it

-The way we spend our money must not arise out of comparing ourselves with the way those around us live.
+The way we spend our money must not arise out of _____________________ ourselves with the way those around us live.
 Just because you want something or your children want something does not mean that it would be a wise purchase.
 Learn to differ between what you need and what you want.

 Let’s take the issue of clothing for example.
 There is a time for getting new clothes, and there is a time for realizing that you have enough.
 Buying clothing is something we all have to do, but there are ways to stretch our money.
 Instead of buying many new clothes at once, you could plan to buy one item every month.
 Instead of buying based on wants, you can buy based on need or on limited wants.
 Another way to control cash outflow in this area is to buy second-hand clothing.